stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 > ## Where Are My Changes?
 >
-> If we run `ls` at this point, we will still see just one file called `ToDo.txt`.
+> If we run `ls` at this point, we will still see just one file called `ingredients.txt`.
 > That's because Git saves information about files' history
 > in the special `.git` directory mentioned earlier
 > so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).
 {: .callout}

-Now suppose we add more information to the ToDo.txt file.
+Now suppose we add more information to the `ingredients.txt` file.

 ~~~
-$ nano ToDo.txt
+$ nano ingredients.txt
-$ cat ToDo.txt
+$ cat ingredients.txt
 ~~~
 {: .bash}

 ~~~
-Conversion functions needed:

-- Dollars to Cents
-- Gallons to Liters
-- Hours to Minutes
-- Feet to Inches
+4 avocados
+1/2 onion
+cilantro
+salt
+pepper
+1/2 tomato
 ~~~
 {: .output}